RetroReversing/retroReversing/categories/consoles/GameBoy.md

 ## Game Boy Exclusive Games (DMG & Color)
-When it comes to finding a game to reverse engineer it can be helpful to look at games that are cross-platform to compare builds.
-But the most valuable reverse engineering projects tend to be the platform exclusives as these are games people can no longer play on modern consoles.
+When it comes to finding a game to reverse engineer, it can be helpful to look at games that are cross-platform to compare builds.
+But the most valuable reverse engineering projects tend to be the platform exclusives, as these are the games people can no longer play on modern consoles.

 {% include link-to-other-site.html url="https://en.wikipedia.org/wiki/Category:Game_Boy-only_games" description="Wikipedia has compiled an excellent list of games that have never been re-released and thus need a Game Boy to be able to play" image="/public/NintendoGameBoyThumb.png" title="List of Original DMG Game Boy exclusives"  %}